 Take time to crowdsource interview questions from other staff members.
 Find out what teachers and administrators would like to know and weave those questions into your discussions.

 Tip #5: Use interviews to help you build personas

 In some cases, you may notice similar personality characteristics, interests, or common answers among multiple students.
 You can use these trends to inform and create your school’s personas.
 These personas will help you craft better-tailored lead nurturing campaigns.
 Gathering data for your personas is easy with the right school admissions software.

 While you’re evaluating students, there’s a good chance they (and their families) are assessing you and your school, too.
 That’s why it’s essential you focus on families rather than directing all questions toward the student.
 Additionally, while there are a few important questions you need to prioritize during the admissions interview, and a few key points you’ll want to address, strive to let conversations flow naturally.
 And ultimately, aim to keep the experience as positive and comfortable as possible.

-Revamping your admissions interview process, and your perspective, can lead to more engaging conversations and deeper relationships.
-Interviews can provide clarity for your admissions decisions, or which students your school should accept.
-On top of that, it can make the difference in a family or student’s ultimate decision to attend your school.
-The end result is hand selected, best-fit, enrolled students who love and are committed to your school.
+Revamping your admission interview process, and your perspective can lead to more engaging conversations and deeper relationships.
+Interviews can provide clarity for your admission decisions, or which students your school should accept.
+On top of that, it can make a difference in a family or student’s ultimate decision to attend your school.
+The end result is hand-selected, best-fit, enrolled students who love and are committed to your school.